 One outcome of the increase in refugees over the past seven years is that 80 languages are now spoken in the Manchester school system.
-Over the past five years an average of 1,800 students in the Manchester school system are considered to have Limited English Proficiency (LEP).
+Over the past five years an average of 1,800 students in the Manchester school system are considered to have Limited English Proficiency (LEP), including 1968 in the 2018-2019 school year.

-The City of Manchester also has a significantly higher percent of individuals and families living below poverty, 14.3% and 10.8%, respectively, than other towns in the HSA and the state.
+The City of Manchester also has a significantly higher percent of individuals and children living below poverty, 14.9% and 21.4%, respectively, than other towns in the HSA and the state.
 Since poverty is highly associated with increased health risk behaviors, low educational attainment, poor health status, unemployment, and a lower self-reported quality of life, this is important to understanding the community we serve.

 Low socioeconomic status for youth is associated with higher hospital admission rates, lower utilization of preventive services, and higher rates of chronic disease.
 A measurement to assess youth poverty is the number of students enrolled in free or reduced meal plans in schools.
-Fifty-seven percent(7,300) of Manchester students are enrolled in the free and reduced meal plans.
+Fifty-seven percent (7,300) of Manchester students are enrolled in the free and reduced meal plans.
 This is significantly higher than the state of New Hampshire.